-At a scope level, an increase resulted in scope 1 emissions and a reduction reported across both scope 2 and 3 emissions.
+At a scope level, an increase resulted in scope 1 and 2 emissions and a reduction reported across all scope 3 emission sources.
 The increase in emissions was largely attributed to the following:

 - Changes to carbon accounting factors July 2020, the CER adopted a change in the Global Warming Potential (GWP) of methane, as recommended by the Intergovernmental Panel on Climate Change (IPCC).
-The change will result in one tonne of methane being worth 12% more in tonnes of Carbon Dioxide equivalent (tCO2e) - therefore the same volume of waste will report a 12% increase in emissions - Increase in waste volumes entering the landfill increase landfill gas generation - Increase in organic waste diverted from landfill results in an increase in emissions associated with composting.
-However, emissions are insignificant compared to the emissions abated by avoiding methane generation from decomposing organic waste. - Increase in fuel usage volume an overall increase in fuel usage was largely attributed to a strong 2019 spring season (increase in garden waste services), and heavy plant working on the final stages of the landfill cell requiring waste material to be pushed uphill for a large proportion of the works.
+The change will result in one tonne of methane being worth 12% more in tonnes of Carbon Dioxide equivalent (tCO2e) - therefore the same volume of waste will report a 12% increase in emissions - Increase in waste volumes entering the landfill results in increased landfill gas generation - Increase in organic waste diverted from landfill results in an increase in emissions associated with composting.
+However, emissions are insignificant compared to the emissions abated by avoiding methane generation from decomposing organic waste - Increase in electricity usage at the end of 2020/21, a large energy upgrade commenced at the LAC to transition the facility from gas to heat pumps and roof-top solar.
+Both gas and electricity usage increased prior to the upgrade due to a fault in the gas tri-generation system and the resulting compensation of the electric heat pump.
+As CoL's largest energy user, LAC's electricity usage accounted for 76% of the increase usage compared to the baseline followed by the Town Hall accounting for 17% of the increase.